sbt/sbt/CONTRIBUTING.md

 	Note that sbt is always built with the previous stable release.
 For example, the 0.13 branch is built with 0.12.4-RC1, the v0.11.2 tag is built with 0.11.1, and the v0.11.0 tag is built with 0.10.1.

-4. To build the launcher, publish all components locally, and build documentation:
+4. To build the launcher and publish all components locally,

-		$ sbt build-all
+		$ sbt
+		> publish-local

-	Alternatively, the individual commands run by `build-all` may be executed directly:
+	To build documentation, run `make-site` or the individual commands directly:

-		$ sbt publish-local proguard sxr doc sphinx:mappings
+		> doc
+		> sphinx:mappings
+		> sxr

+   (Note: sxr currently doesn't work for macros, so it doesn't work for sbt right now.)

 5. To use this locally built version of sbt, copy your stable `~/bin/sbt` script to `~/bin/xsbt` and change it to use the launcher jar in `<sbt>/target/`.
 For the v0.12.3 tag, the full location is: